nooderg/Portfolio/README.md

 # Portfolio
+Very not up to date, but sick design 🔥
 This is my portfolio.
 And here's a guide on how to make it run on your machine

 ## Installation